NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

 ### Conclusion

 Learning lambda is pretty hard especially for someone who is used to OOP.
 It requires a different thinking pattern.
 But with practice and patience you will soon understand and like this awesome feature of Java 8.
 The next topic I will talk about how to implement Lambda on android.
 It will be pretty easy now that we have covered the basics of lambda.
-Until code and wave people just code and wave.
+Until then, code and wave people just code and wave.